-- Pro tip: Once again, if you're questioning whether fruit will be available, consider bringing your own.
+- Pro tip: Once again, if you’re questioning whether fruit will be available, consider bringing your own.
 Edible fruit arrangements can make an excellent gift for the host.
 Or you can assemble your own.
-Here are 12 simple fruit ideas to inspire you.

 6. Allow an occasional indulgence.
 The key is keeping it singular!
 Look at the dessert tray and choose the one item that’s speaking to you.
 Savor and enjoy it.
 This is especially important if you have multiple events in one week.
 Decide, in advance, which event you’ll allow yourself to splurge and then be more mindful about healthier options, like fruits and veggies, during the other gatherings.